Measures of complexity and entanglement in fermionic many-body systems: Introduction

-There is a rather wide range of observables, which cannot be reproduced accurately in calculations with low momentum cutoffs, such as the nucleon momentum distribution, which have been studied theoretically and experimentally in cold atom and nuclear systems for a long time~\cite{Quint:1986,Quint:1987,Sartor:1980,Frankfurt:1981,Frankfurt:1988, Benhar:1993,Ciofi-degli-Atti:1996,Pandharipande:1997,Piasetzky:2006,Sargsian:2005,Schiavilla:2007,Sargsian:2014,Hen:2017, Zwerger:2011,Braaten:2011,Castin:2011,Anderson:2015,Porter:2017,Stewart:2010,Hen:2014,Hen:2017,Aumann:2021,Cruz-Torres:2021}, confirming Shina Tan's~\cite{Tan:2008a,Tan:2008b,Tan:2008c} prediction made for systems with zero-range interactions that the high-momentum distribution behavior $n_k=C/k^4$ is in fact generic for strongly interacting many-fermion systems, and thus a qualitative and quantitative feature of such systems both in and out of equilibrium.
+There is a rather wide range of observables, which cannot be reproduced accurately in calculations in mean field type of treatments.
+One example is the nucleon momentum distribution, which has been studied theoretically and experimentally in cold atom and nuclear systems for a long time~\cite{Quint:1986,Quint:1987,Sartor:1980,Frankfurt:1981,Frankfurt:1988, Benhar:1993,Ciofi-degli-Atti:1996,Pandharipande:1997,Piasetzky:2006,Sargsian:2005,Schiavilla:2007,Sargsian:2014,Hen:2017, Zwerger:2011,Braaten:2011,Castin:2011,Anderson:2015,Porter:2017,Stewart:2010,Hen:2014,Hen:2017,Aumann:2021,Cruz-Torres:2021}, confirming Shina Tan's~\cite{Tan:2008a,Tan:2008b,Tan:2008c} prediction made for systems with zero-range interactions that the high-momentum distribution behavior $n_k=C/k^4$ is in fact a generic feature of strongly interacting many-fermion systems, and thus a qualitative and quantitative feature of such systems both in and out of equilibrium.
 The important conclusion of many studies of nuclear systems was that approximately 20\% of the spectral strength is found for momenta $k>k_F$.